jundalisay/spblist/content/en/research/sarkar/sociology/part-01b.md

 From the unknown past until this day, the various branches of the human society have given rise to different civilizations.

-The Alpines and the Mediterraneans (two branches of the white race) produced the Hellenic, Sumerian and Egyptian civilizations.
+The Alpines and the Mediterraneans (two branches of the white race) produced the following civilizations:
+- Hellenic
+- Sumerian
+- Egyptian

 The Nordics and the Dravidians were responsible for the Indus Valley civilizations.

 The yellow race produced the Chinese and Japanese civilizations.